Ethical clothing makers are seeking earth-friendly solutions to dyeing their fashions

 Why fiber-reactive dyes are the best choice for Sympatico for now

 Fiber-reactive dyes molecularly bond with fabric, creating colorfast, long-lasting shades with minimal dye runoff.
-All Sympatico clothes, apart from those in Natural, are processed with fiber reactives that conserve water.
+All Sympatico clothes, apart from those in Natural, are processed with fiber reactives.

 Most fiber-reactive shades are classified as low-impact because they meet the requirements of the Oeko-Tex Standard 100, an international textile certification program.
 To be considered low-impact, neither dyes nor mordants can contain toxic substances, must have an absorption rate in which 70% or more of the dye is taken up by the fabric and require relatively little water.